 Why Are Interest Rates Rising?

-Take a look at this chart of the 10-year yield post Donald’s victory.
+Take a look at this chart of the 10-year yield post Donald's victory.
 The rate increase looks like an internet stock from 2000!
 Now in 2024, interest rates have skyrocketed after the Fed raised rates 11 times since 2022 to combat inflation.

 Why did the 10-year bond yield jump by over 20 basis points in one day?
 The reasons are Donald plans to cut taxes, increase infrastructure spending, and throw up 35%-45% tariffs for imported goods, which will increase the federal budget deficit and increase inflation.